Fresheyeball/Shpadoinkle/isreal/README.md

 ```

 Notice **hello-token** in the URL.
 It's _on you_ to make this a unique token for your work,
-as the system is open ended.
+as the system is open-ended.
 Reusing this token will result in incremental rebuilds, which
 are much faster.
 Also please note, these spaces are ephemeral and will be deleted.

-The `curl` command will respond with `Either` an error message from the compiler, or
+The `curl` command will respond with `Either` an error message from the compiler or
 a message indicating success.
 If your code compiled successfully, you will be able to see
 the resulting UI here: